adamsilver/fdpb/03-Book-A-Flight.md

 ### Things to avoid

 - Using radio buttons instead of checkboxes and vice versa
-- Using select boxes when better form controls exist
+- Using select boxes when better alternatives exist
-- Letting users do the hardwork when we can do it for them by thoughtful interface enhancements
+- Letting users do the hardwork when it's possible to design more thoughtful experiences through progressive enhancement.
-- Half enhancing an interface with CSS that can break the interface for some users.
-- Adding a lot of complexity later when a tiny bit of friction upfront drastically reduces it.
+- Adding signficant complexity later in a flow, when a little friction upfront could drastically reduce it.
-- Being blinded by rules and ignoring the specific context of the problem at hand.
+- Following age-old rules without considering the context of the problem.

 ## Footnotes